GLM-130B: An Open Bilingual Pre-trained Model: Ethics: Evaluation on Biases and Toxicity

 \subsection{Toxic Genearation: RealToxicPrompts}

-Evaluating the generation toxicity by given prompts is essential to a model's safe deployment.
-We assess the toxic generation of \glm on the RealToxicPrompts~\citep{gehman2020realtoxicityprompts} dataset.
-Following its setting~\citep{zhang2022opt}, we use nucleus sampling ($p = 0.9$) to generate 25 continuations for each 10K random sampled prompts, limiting the maximum generated length to 128 tokens.
+Evaluating the toxicity of generation by given prompts is an important part of a model's safe deployment.
+We evaluate the toxic generation of \glm on the RealToxicPrompts~\citep{gehman2020realtoxicityprompts} dataset.
+Following its settings, we use nucleus sampling ($p = 0.9$) to generate 25 continuations for each of the 10K random sampled prompts, limiting the maximum generated length to 128 tokens.
 Then we report the mean toxicity probabilities of 25 continuations evaluated by Perspective API\footnote{\url{https://www.perspectiveapi.com/}}.
-To make a fair comparison between different tokenization, we only report the toxicity score of the first complete sentence of a continuation as the score returned by the Perspective API seems to increase with sentence length~\citep{zhang2022opt}.
+In order to make a fair comparison under different tokenization methods, we only report the toxicity score of the first complete sentence of a continuation as we found that the score returned by the Perspective API seems to increase with sentence length.

 Results are shown in Figure~\ref{fig:rtp}.
-Generally, as the given prompt's toxicity increases, the continuation's toxicity probability increases accordingly in both models.
-Compared to GPT-3 Davinci, \glm has a lower toxicity rate in all cases, indicating that \glm is less prone to generating harmful content.
-We do not include results from~\citep{zhang2022opt}, as the API is updated and thus requires re-evaluation.
+Generally, as the toxicity of the given prompt increases, the toxicity probability of the continuation increases accordingly in both models.
+Compared to GPT-3 Davinci, \glm has a lower toxicity rate in all cases, indicating that \glm is less prone to generating toxic content.